-Make sure that you are running Google Chrome v65 or later.
+Make sure that you are running the latest Google Chrome version.
 Select the menu button denoted by three vertical dots on the top right corner of the Google Chrome window.
 And then click on About.

-Once verified, start by navigating to any web page on Google Chrome and hit the F12 button on your keyboard.
+Once verified, navigate to any web page on Google Chrome and hit the F12 button on your keyboard.

 Under the tab named as Console, type in the following and hit Enter-

-You will see the output in the same console window as sh9wn in the image above.
+You will see the output in the same console window as shown in the image above.

 Here, the value of the downlink denotes the actual download speed of your computer in Mbps.